 In October 2016 the City Council established the MU Gateway TIF Commission.
 Comprised of representatives from area taxing districts, the Commission held its first meeting on November 21.

 The TIF Commissioners reviewed the Redevelopment Plan, the Blight Study, and the Cost Benefit Analysis to determine whether, "but for" the public partnership the redevelopment would be possible.
 A Public Hearing was held on January 9, 2017.
 TIF Commission reconvened on January 25, 2017 and voted unanimously to approve the TIF Resolution.

 RECONVENING OF THE TIF COMMISSION

 On October 9, 2018 the City Council reconvened the Gateway TIF Commission.
 A change in use by the Developer necessitated this process.
 (The Developer added office space, a parking garage and a hotel to the Redevelopment Plan.)

 The Reconvened TIF Commission met for the first time on November 14, 2018.
 At that meeting they scheduled the Public Hearing for January 3, 2019 7pm at the City Center.
-The TIF Commission will be discussing the Redevelopment Plan Amendment and the new Cost-Benefit Analysis.
+The TIF Commission discussed the Redevelopment Plan Amendment and the new Cost-Benefit Analysis.

 On January 3, 2019, following a Public Hearing, the TIF Commission unanimously approved a resolution recommending City Council approve proposed amendments to the Gateway I-170 Tax Increment Financing (TIF) Redevelopment Plan.
 The City Council approved this recommendation on February 12, 2019